Desolate Oath

 I grunt and begin to shake, feeling my hand slipping.
 "I swear on Bhaal's blood, if I fall because you won't take this brain, I will crawl my way out of the hells and strangle you!"

-A shriek pierces my ears and I glance up, seeing three charging imps.
-I grunt as I get to my feet.
+A shriek pierces the calm.
+Three imps charge us.
 Hells' vermin come to feed on corpses only to find fresher meat.
 Us.
 I mean... us.

-The Gith woman catches an imp on the edge of her blade and splits in two.
 The imp meat flies in my direction.
 I dodge it, only to be hit in the chest by the last charging imp.
+Clawing, scratching, screaming.

 I blink and take a sharp breath in, reorienting myself.
-I've gotten distracted by indulgence.
 "Apologies."
-I rake my hair back once more and glance at her.
-"What's your name?"
+I rake my hair back into place once more.

-She's thumbing through the belongings of one of the corpses.
-She gathers a few daggers and hands them to me.
-"Call me Lae'zel."
-She eyes me as I take them.
+She thumbs through the pockets of a corpse and gathers a few daggers.
+She hands them to me.
 "Perhaps now that you're armed, you'll remain focused on the fight."

 She gives a respectful nod and then moves.
 Us and I follow as she climbs some arterial mesh to the second floor of the nautiloid.